eddie-energy/architecture/arc42/introduction-and-goals/introduction-and-goals.md

 | QG7 | Performance | Ensure low latency data access for the energy services of the eligible party. |
 | QG8 | Portability | Ensure that the system can be deployed on various platforms, including cloud computing, on-premise computing infrastructure, and edge devices. |

+## Scripted Development

+The EDDIE System follows a structured and collaborative development strategy centered on a single public GitHub repository, ensuring transparency, version control, and alignment with the project’s open-source objectives.
+Development is conducted in agile three-week sprints, with daily standups, regular sprint reviews, and focused planning sessions to maintain momentum and adaptability.

+Continuous Integration and Continuous Delivery (CI/CD) pipelines are implemented using GitHub Actions, providing automated builds, testing, static analysis, containerization, and vulnerability scanning.
+This ensures immediate feedback on code quality and stable releases for deployment across development, hardening, and production environments.
+Testing follows a two-fold approach: unit tests are executed on every commit, while integration and performance tests run nightly to verify robustness and scalability.

+Code quality and maintainability are reinforced through shared coding guidelines, cross-team code reviews, and strict merge policies.
+The use of dependency injection, test-driven development, and adherence to Java best practices guarantee a clean, modular, and verifiable codebase across the EDDIE ecosystem.

 ## Stakeholders